Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 ## DATA STRUCTURE ##

-The dataset covers the year 2024, so it’s focused on intra-year trends and cross-sectional analysis, including month-over-month variation, cost concentration
+The claims dataset covers only the year 2024, so it’s focused on intra-year trends and cross-sectional analysis, including month-over-month variation, cost concentration and biosimilar adoption/penetration patterns.
+In summary, the dataset has a total count of approximately 587,000 claims, with 42,238 distinct memmbers and 30 clients from 10 industries.
-## write more about the number of rows etc##
-and biosimilar adoption patterns.
 The RADILAN database structure is depicted below having the following tables:
 claims: fact table with
 clients, drug_master, industries, member_specialty-drug, members, MemberAnnualSpend, client_annual_trend etc.